3mdeb/verified-boot/verified_boot_main.md

 ~ Trusted Computing Group, TCG PC Client Platform Firmware Integrity Measurement, V1.0, rev 43, 3.1.2 Overview of Roots of Trust

-> A computing engine capable of reliably reporting information provided by the RTM and its measurement agent(s) or held by the RTS.

-~ NIST SP800-155, section 3.6.4, Appendix B - Glossary [^NIST_sp800-155_glossary]

 <!-- TODO I can't say more for now.
 Need to read the documents in detail to know
 what exactly it is.
 Some code to verify integrity&authenticity and/or key store?-->